TippyTurtle/GeoNamePhotos/README.md

 │       ├── 2015-07-07 13.54.57(Ring Road South-Crawley)(D6603).jpg
 │       └── 2015-07-15 09.24.33(London Borough of Camden-London)(D6603).jpg
 ```
-  By grouping by Country, I have found the paths sort of seperate different vacations...and by having the "landmark-city" in the jpg title after the date/time, you can easily see the different stops you made during you trip.
+  By grouping by Country, I have found the paths sort of separate different vacations...and by having the "landmark-city" in the jpg title after the date/time, you can easily see the different stops you made during you trip.